klm-lab/store/README.md

 #### Use the store

-At this point, for react users, you can use it by two ways when using hook or by listen to <a href="#events">Events</a>.
+At this point, for React users, you can use it in two ways when using hook or by listening to <a href="#events">Events</a>.
 Let's get the store and extract the part we want.<br>

 Vanilla users JUMP here <a href="#events">Events</a>